CZ-NIC/mininterface/docs/Settings.md

 ### Inheritance

 The individual setting items are inherited, while the descendants have the higher priority.
+Ex. `TuiSettings` works as a default for `TextSettings` and `TextualSettings`.

 ```mermaid
 graph LR